-For more information about off-campus housing, please visit www.tru.ca/future/housing/live-off-campus.html.
+For more information about off-campus housing, please visit the TRU Off-campus Housing website.

 First year university students should connect with an academic advisor prior to registration.
 Advisors are available by e-mail and telephone, as well as in person.
 During first year, students should attend one or more group advising information sessions for specific degree programs.
-Full details on campus facilities and services are available at www.tru.ca/current/campus-services.html.
+Full details on campus facilities and services are available on the TRU Campus Services page.

 Students can attend free workshops on career planning offered by counselling services.
-The Student Employment Centre (SEC) also offers various services related to career planning such as assistance with resume and cover letter development, interview and presentation skills, portfolio development, and access to daily job postings online.
+Career Services also offers various services related to career planning such as assistance with resume and cover letter development, interview and presentation skills, portfolio development, and access to daily job postings online.

 Compete against top-level athletes from across Canada while studying at a university dedicated to academic excellence.

-We offer an intercollegiate program that gives you a chance to compete against athletes from other Canadian post-seconday institutions.
+We offer an intercollegiate program that gives you a chance to compete against athletes from other Canadian post-secondary institutions.

 Our campus offers easy access to world-class skiing, mountain biking, hiking and water sports.

 WolfPack basketball and volleyball teams play in the state-of-the-art Tournament Capital Centre, with a seating capacity of 2,200.
-Soccer teams play at Hillside Stadium, an artificual turn field with seating for 1,060 people.
+Soccer teams play at Hillside Stadium, an artificial turf field with seating for 1,060 people.
 All athletes can use TCC workout rooms, indoor track and swimming pool.

 TRU competes in the Canada West conference in men's and women's basketball, volleyball, soccer, cross country and swimming.
 The WolfPack have a baseball team and competitive cheerleading.